01 Aug How to Plan Holiday Marketing Campaigns in 2020

 You likely know who your competitors are – but did you know that you can target their customers?

 Facebook’s Audience feature is a great data mining tool that can help you identify who your ideal customers are following and then target those competitor’s audiences.
 If you are a hyperlocal business, it is especially helpful in identifying where your customers are hanging out, which newspapers they are reading, which restaurants they are frequenting, etc. These can give you ideas on where to advertise offline as well.

-Planning takes time and the time for Holiday planning is now – in 80-degree weather.
+Planning your Holiday marketing campaigns takes time and the time is now – in 80-degree weather.